danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 - `button.position();` This sets the position of the button.

 ## 4.4 Mouse Capture
-Unlike in the previous chapter that the program will listen to the mouse movement and capture the corresponding x and y coordinates by using the built-in functions `mouseX` and `mouseY`.
-This sample code of Data Capture incorporates a specific mousePressed function which is called once every time a user presses a mouse button.
-See below excerpt of code regarding the mouse capture:
+In the previous chapter the program listened to the mouse movement and captured the corresponding x and y coordinates by using the built-in functions `mouseX` and `mouseY`.
+This sample code incorporates a specific `mousePressed` function which is called once every time the user presses a mouse button.
+See the excerpt of code below:

 ```javascript
 button.mousePressed(clearence);